edgeslab/heckman_rank/generation/README.md

-The svm.py generates semisynthetic data, when base ranker is naive-svm.
+The svm.py generates semi-synthetic data, when base ranker is naive-svm.
 To run this code, use python2, along with the follwing arguments

 argument 1: 99% of train data in set1 of Yahoo! learning-to-rank dataset argument 2: prediction file that contains base ranker scores for 99% of train data